hybridly/hybridly/docs/api/components/router-link.md

 - **Type**: boolean

 When set to `true`, disables the custom click handler.
-This must be used when navigating to external websites or non-hybrid pages — otherwise, a hybrid request will be made and will result into an error.
+This must be used when navigating to external websites or non-hybrid views — otherwise, a hybrid request will be made and will result into an error.

 ### Usage